robertjakub/pyeix/README.md

 Install
 =======

-To install, execute: [in progress]
+To install, execute: [in the future, use the source Luke... ]

 ```
 pip install pyeix